jstrieb/quickserv/README.md

 regular file), or is the index of a directory, QuickServ checks whether or not it is executable.
 If so, it executes the file it found.
 If not, it returns the raw file contents to the user.
-In both cases, QuickServ will try and guess what filetype (and therefore which `mimetype` to use).
+In both cases, QuickServ will try and guess what filetype (and therefore which `mimetype`) to use for the response.

 The technique for determining if a file is executable depends on the runtime operating system.
 On Windows, any file with a `.bat` or `.exe` extension is considered executable.
 On non-Windows systems, any file with the executable permission bit set is considered executable.
-On all systems, if none of the other conditions are met, a file is executable if and only if it has a valid pseudo-shebang at the beginning.
+On all systems, a file is executable if it has a valid pseudo-shebang at the beginning.
 The shebang must be on the very first line, must begin with `#!`, and must be a valid command.
 For example, both of the following are acceptable, assuming `python3` is installed and on the `PATH`:

 - `#!/usr/bin/python3`
 - `#!python3`

-To execute a file, QuickServ either runs the file itself, or passes its path as the first argument to the executable listed in its shebang.
-When it runs, the request body is passed on standard input, and everything printed on standard output is used as the response body.
+To execute a file, QuickServ either runs the file itself, or passes the file's path as the first argument to the executable listed in its shebang.
+The request body is passed to the program on standard input, and everything printed by the program on standard output is used as the response body.
 Executed programs are neither responsible for writing—nor able to write—HTTP response headers.

 Whatever the program prints on standard error is logged by QuickServ, which means it gets printed in the console window by default.
 This is handy for debugging.
 If the program terminates with a non-zero exit code, QuickServ responds with a 500 internal server error.
 Otherwise it returns with a 200.

 If the request is a URL-encoded POST request with form data, QuickServ URL-decodes all of the characters except for three symbols: `%`, `&`, and `=`.